Concert Program Notes: Oct 7, 2018

 After making his solo debut at the age of 14 with the Toronto Philharmonic Orchestra, Kim has gone on to perform as a soloist with many of the most important orchestras in China and Korea.

 Kim plays the 1701 ex-Dushkin Stradivarius, on permanent loan from a generous donor.

 Sam Fischer, violin

 Sam Fischer, violinist, is concertmaster of the Desert Symphony, Opera Santa Barbara, the Redlands Symphony Orchestra, and the Riverside Philharmonic.
-He has appeared regularly as soloist with orchestras including the Desert Symphony, the Peninsula Symphony, the Redlands Symphony, the Riverside Philharmonic, and the Los Angeles Doctors Symphony.
-He has recorded extensively for motion picture and television soundtracks, record albums, and video game soundtracks by many of Hollywood’s top composers and artists.
+He has appeared as soloist with orchestras including the Desert Symphony, the Peninsula Symphony, the Redlands Symphony, the Riverside Philharmonic, and the Los Angeles Doctors Symphony.
+He has performed with the Los Angeles Philharmonic, the Los Angeles Chamber Orchestra, the Los Angeles Opera Orchestra, and the Pacific Symphony, and he has recorded extensively for motion picture and television soundtracks, record albums, and video games.

-Mr. Fischer gives frequent chamber music performances and has collaborated with artists including Anne Akiko-Meyers, Martin Beaver, Lynn Harrell, and Joseph Silverstein.
+In chamber ensembles, he has collaborated with Anne Akiko-Meyers, Martin Beaver, Lynn Harrell, and Joseph Silverstein.
 Mr. Fischer holds a Bachelor of Music degree from the University of Southern California and a Masters degree from the Juilliard School.
 A passionate educator, Mr. Fischer is Artist Professor of Violin at the University of Redlands and is on faculty at the Colburn School of Performing Arts, the Idyllwild Arts Summer Program, and the Montecito International Music Festival.